ankiano/resource-naming-guide/docs/source/index.rst

 .. note::
    For instance, numbers may carry different associations in various cultures: in one culture, the number 8 is valued for its association with wealth, while in another, the number 4 is feared due to its connection to death, or buildings skip the 13th floor in Western cultures due to superstitions.

-Some products face issues due to linguistic peculiarities.
+Some products have problems because of language differences.

 .. note::
-   For example, the Mitsubishi Pajero had negative connotations in the Spanish language, so in the USA, it's called the Montero to avoid undesirable associations and maintain a positive perception.
+   For example, the Mitsubishi Pajero had negative connotations in the Spanish language, so in the USA, It's called the Montero to prevent negative associations and uphold a positive image.

-Ignoring biases and preconceptions about names and identifiers might seem harmless, but the consequences are far-reaching and anything but harmless.
+Ignoring biases and ideas about names might seem okay, but it can cause big problems.

 Discrimination
 ===========

-Ordering resources alphabetically, while seemingly fair, can lead to systematic discrimination in favor of names starting with letters at the beginning of the alphabet.
+Organizing resources alphabetically might appear equitable, yet it can create systematic bias in favor of names starting with early alphabet letters.
-This creates a context where resources listed earlier might receive an advantage, ignoring the merits and potential of others.
+This sets up a scenario where resources listed earlier gain an advantage, overlooking the merits and potential of others.

 Names that assume impermanent attributes